-And with the cost of healthcare rising roughly 4 percent each year, according to the Centers for Medicare and Medicaid Services, it’s increasingly difficult to find affordable therapy and avoid breaking your budget.
+The cost of healthcare is rising roughly 4 percent each year, according to the Centers for Medicare and Medicaid Services.
+Because of this, it’s increasingly difficult to find affordable therapy and avoid breaking your budget.
 (And let’s face it — who wants that extra source of stress?)

 That said, you miss more days of work and are less productive while suffering from a mental illness than when suffering other chronic conditions, according to the World Health Organization.